digitalocean/pydo/CONTRIBUTING.md

 ## A Little Bit of Context...

 The DigitalOcean Python client is generated using [AutoRest](https://github.com/Azure/autorest).
 The AutoRest tool generates client libraries for accessing RESTful web services.
 Input to AutoRest is a spec that describes the DigitalOcean REST API using the OpenAPI 3.0 Specification format.
 The spec can be found [here](https://github.com/digitalocean/openapi).
 AutoRest allows customizations to be made on top the generated code.
 This allows us to mold the raw generated client to be more easier to use and more user friendly.
-This guide will show you 1) how to generate the client using Autorest and 2) how to add customizations on top of the generated code.
+This guide will show you 1) how to generate the client using AutoRest and 2) how to add customizations on top of the generated code.

 ## Prerequisites